Councilmember Paul Koretz’s Role in Youth Surveillance Revealed

 A database the Simon Wiesenthal Center planned to use in these trainings lists multiple Pro-Palestinian student groups, a BLM co-founder, and anti-police hashtags as examples of “terrorism and hate.”
 Koretz’s letter came in August 2018, the same month the mayor’s office rejected a similar DHS grant to expand its “Countering Violent Extremism” youth surveillance program.
 The goal was to sidestep the city’s rejection of the program, housing the same funding within the nonprofit.

-The records also reveal disturbing details about both Koretz’s and Simon Wiesenthal Center’s disregard for Black life.
+The records also reveal disturbing details about both Koretz’s and the Simon Wiesenthal Center’s disregard for Black life.
 Much of this disregard was already on public display.
 The week George Floyd was killed, Koretz announced that risk to retail property during protests “was no less troubling” than police murder.
-The very next morning, Simon Wiesenthal Center called Black Lives Matter protesters “domestic terrorists seeking to violently to destroy American society” and applauded the Trump administration’s threats to crack down on protesters.
+The very next morning, the Simon Wiesenthal Center called Black Lives Matter protesters “domestic terrorists seeking to violently to destroy American society” and applauded the Trump administration’s threats to crack down on protesters.

 Promoting anti-Blackness isn’t an aberration for the Simon Wiesenthal Center: the organization regularly conducts trainings for law enforcement on the “nuances” of racial profiling, including warning police about the danger of “reverse” racial profiling, which means when officers “abandon their intuitive skills out of fear of reprisals for bias.”
 In other words, their trainings on racial profiling have encouraged police to lean into their anti-Blackness and other prejudices.

 In addition, the records reveal the center’s opposition to proposals to divest from police funding, and efforts to get Koretz to remove an ethnic studies resolution from consideration by the LAUSD School Board.
-And in another email, Simon Wiesenthal Center sent invasive photographs of unhoused individuals to Koretz’s office, asking the office to “relocate” them.
+And in another email, the Simon Wiesenthal Center sent invasive photographs of unhoused individuals to Koretz’s office, asking the office to “relocate” them.

-The records also reveal mysteries, such as Simon Wiesenthal Center’s associate dean sending Koretz’s office an email in November 2020 with the subject line “BLM” that said only: “Coming to beverlywood today re Compton MII 1pm should be fun and games.”
+The records also reveal mysteries, such as the Simon Wiesenthal Center’s associate dean sending Koretz’s office an email in November 2020 with the subject line “BLM” that said only: “Coming to beverlywood today re Compton MII 1pm should be fun and games.”
 Koretz’s Director of Public Safety responded: “I know brother.”
 We’re still trying to figure out what that one means.

 The Simon Wiesenthal Center also coordinated with LAPD and Koretz’s office to surveil a July 2020 car caravan protesting Israel’s proposal for illegal annexation of Palestinian land.
 After Simon Wiesenthal Center staff met with police before the protest, even LAPD — usually not one to shy from racist alarmism about protests — deemed the effort to demonize the protesters as baseless, citing warnings “forwarded around the Jewish community” that urged people to get “ammo” because the caravan would “drive through Jewish neighborhoods where they will be vandalizing the local businesses, shuls and schools.”

-LAPD, which had already been monitoring the protest through social media surveillance, told Simon Wiesenthal Center it “did not find any information or postings consistent with the alleged threat to vandalize local businesses, shuls or schools.”
+LAPD, which had already been monitoring the protest through social media surveillance, told the Simon Wiesenthal Center it “did not find any information or postings consistent with the alleged threat to vandalize local businesses, shuls or schools.”
 LAPD also warned Simon Wiesenthal Center about similar instances of false fearmongering within the Jewish community in the past.

 We were only able to uncover these records after Koretz’s office finally disclosed them under threat of a trial.
 Getting here wasn’t easy.
 The office first ignored our records requests and follow-up communications for over a year.